 The North Saskatchewan River began its journey to the sea in the Rocky Mountains, an icy cascade that emerged from the base of a glacier.
 Its silt-shaded waters flowed past the Hudson’s Bay Company’s Rocky Mountain House [Rocky Mountain House, AB], carving a watery path deep into the prairie highlands it encountered.
 By the time it reached Edmonton House, the river flowed through a steep-banked valley almost 200 feet below the level of the surrounding parklands.
 In spring, melting snows brought high rushing water that shifted the river’s many sandbars to new locations.
-But in the fall the express boats pushed their way up a very much shallower river.
+But in the fall the express boats pushed their way up a very much shallower river both to Carlton House and to Edmonton House beyond.

 Just as the river constantly changed, so too did the location of Edmonton House: in its early years it stood near the town of Fort Saskatchewan, and later, downriver at the mouth of White Mud Creek.
 By the time Edward Ermatinger reached the fort in 1827, it was located on modern-day Rossdale Flats, where Edmonton’s power plant now stands.
 But on occasion, high water flooded the flats and, in 1830, the fort was moved to the top of a high bluff that overlooked the curving river valley.

-At Edmonton House, the Columbia express men joined the men of the Saskatchewan Brigade and travelled downriver with them.
+At Edmonton House, the Columbia express men joined the men of the Saskatchewan Brigade and travelled downriver to Carlton House with them.
 The express had travelled light and fast, carrying little more than the papers and letters for the Council meeting at Red River or Norway House.
 The Saskatchewan Brigades, however, carried out packs of furs and casks of castoreum to Hudson Bay, and returned with their ninety-pound pactons of trade goods to keep them in business for the next winter’s trading.
+On both journeys, they would, of course, pass through Carlton House.

 (The Columbia Department had brigades, too, but in that Western department those brigades traveled south and west to Fort Vancouver, returning to Fort St. James, in north-central British Columia, in late summer.)

-In 1827, Edward Ermatinger had a harrowing trip down the North Saskatchewan River.
+In 1827, Edward Ermatinger had a harrowing trip down the North Saskatchewan River to Carlton House.
 He began his journal at Edmonton House on May 26: “The boats leave Edmonton at 9 am.
 Passengers C.F.
 [John] Stuart & [John] Rowand, Messrs.
 [David] Douglas, [Finan] McDonald, [John Edward] Harriott, [George] McDougall and E.E.
 Manned Mr. Stuart’s boat 5 men, Mr. R.’s 4 and the rest 3 each.
 Proceed till 8 pm and encamp, distance 50 miles.”

 As you see, the Columbia express men were spread out in the boats that Chief Factors John Stuart of Lesser Slave Lake, and John Rowand of Edmonton House.
-Yes, this John Stuart is the same man who opened up the territory west of the Rocky Mountains with Simon Fraser, and he was now in charge at Lesser Slave Lake.
+Yes, this John Stuart is the same man who opened up the territory west of the Rocky Mountains with Simon Fraser, and he was now in charge at Lesser Slave Lake and had once been in charge of Carlton House.
 David Thompson’s clerk, Finan McDonald, was going out to retire, and had spent the winter at Edmonton House.
 George McDougall had made his historic crossing of “Leather Pass” in winter, on his way to pick up his sick brother’s wife and children.
 David Douglas, the botanist, was returning to England.
 It is an interesting group, and there is an interesting story to follow.

 This group of men descended the fast flowing North Saskatchewan quickly, as they always did.
 On the 27th, Finan McDonald shot a “red deer,” or elk for food.
 The next day they had a head wind, but passed old Fort George [1792-1801] and stopped for their supper at Dog Rump Creek.
 Every day they hunted for their food, as they carried no dried provisions in these early years, and their supply post of Fort Pitt had not yet been built.
-This was, of course, something that put them in danger of being attacked by one of the many wild animals that roamed over these unoccupied plains — grizzly and black bears, bison, pronghorn antelope, elk, and more.
+In fact, their next provisioning post downriver was Carlton House — about 400 miles from Edmonton House.
+But the men must eat!
+The long distance between the posts, and the hunting required to keep up the supply of provisions, was something that put them in danger of being attacked by one of the many wild animals that roamed over these unoccupied plains — grizzly and black bears, bison, pronghorn antelope, elk, and more.

 On Saturday, June 2nd, Edward Ermatinger made this entry in his journal: